Aroooj/dogs/README.md

 <h1>How to run the project</h1>
-Clone this repo
+- Clone this repo<br>
-Install the dependencies - npm install
+- Install the dependencies - npm install<br>
-Rename .env.example to .env.
+- Rename .env.example to .env.<br>
-Then run the seeder to populate the database - node seeder Run the project - npm run dev
+- Then run the seeder to populate the database - node seeder<br>
+- Run the project - npm run dev<br>